miRackModular/MSM/README.md

 Inputs 7-8 will added by each other and send to the Outputs 7-8.

 Inputs 3-4(7-8) can also be sent to the Outputs 1-2(5-6) with the
-2or4 Switch which lets you choose between 2 outs or 4 outs.
+"2or4" Switch (CV or Switch) which lets you choose between 2 outs or 4 outs.

 ![](https://github.com/Phal-anx/MS-Modules/blob/master/Image/SwitchedMULT.png)